MiyukiQAQ/MissAV-Downloader/README.md

 Use the -plist  parameter to specify the public playlist URL to download all videos in the list.
 Use the -limit  parameter to limit the number of downloads.
 (Only works with the -plist parameter.)
 Use the -search parameter to search for movie by serial number and download it.
+Use the -file   parameter to download all URLs in the file.
 Use the -proxy  parameter to configure http proxy server ip and port.
 Use the -ffmpeg parameter to get the best video quality. ( Recommend! ) Use the -cover  parameter to save the cover when downloading the video